hiyouga/LLaMA-Factory/README.md

 > [!TIP]
 > Details about volume:
-> * hf_cache: Utilize Huggingface cache on the host machine.
+> * hf_cache: Utilize Hugging Face cache on the host machine.
 Reassignable if a cache already exists in a different directory.
 > * data: Place datasets on this dir of the host machine so that they can be selected on LLaMA Board GUI.
 > * output: Set export dir to this location so that the merged result can be accessed directly on the host machine.